-- To narrow the attainment gap between disadvantaged and non-disadvantaged pupils nationally and within internal school data. - For all disadvantaged pupils in school to exceed nationally expected rates in attendance (95%) in order to reach Age Related Expectation at the end of Year 6. - To provide an enriched curricula experience to all PP pupils ensuring that PP attend all trips and residentials by supporting 50% of payment. - To ensure that the impact of partial school closures which have been found to have impacted disadvantaged pupils the most are mitigated.
+- To narrow the attainment gap between disadvantaged and non-disadvantaged pupils nationally and within internal school data. - For all disadvantaged pupils in school to exceed nationally expected rates in attendance (95%) in order to reach Age Related Expectation at the end of Year 6. - To provide an enriched curricula experience to all PP pupils ensuring that PP attend residentials by supporting 50% of payment. - To ensure that the impact of loss of learning experiences as a result of Covid which have been found to have impacted disadvantaged pupils the most are mitigated.

-The school has the following objectives in the implementation of the current strategy plan 2023-24.
+The school has the following objectives in the implementation of the current strategy plan 2023-26.